hackiku/pipewriter-app/src/lib/pages/legal/content/privacy-policy.md

 When you purchase our premium templates, you're buying the right to use them in your projects.
 The templates themselves remain our intellectual property, but any content you add to them is yours.
 You can use our templates for client work, internal projects, or personal use, but you can't resell or redistribute the templates themselves.

 Any custom prompts, settings, or modifications you create within Pipewriter belong to you.
 We may analyze usage patterns across all users to improve our service, but we don't read individual custom content or share it with anyone.
+In fact, we have no way to access your content, since it's secured by Google Docs.

 ## AI and Future Features